Say in Different Language

 • Guaraní — Avy’a rohayhu: “I’m happy to see you”; deeply emotional.

-See also Hi in Different Languages: A Global Greeting of Connection
+See also Calm in Different Languages: A Global Journey to Serenity

 Indigenous greetings celebrate humanity’s connection to nature, kinship, and gratitude.